Is weed legal in New Jersey?

 Parents or legal guardians of minor patients are not charged a fee for their cards.

-Jake’s Law calls for the Cannabis Regulatory Commission to set up testing guidelines.
+Jake’s Law directed the Cannabis Regulatory Commission to set up testing guidelines.
 At a minimum, state-approved labs must test for:

 - Agricultural residue